 Pink eye, or more formally, viral conjunctivitis, can be painful and a nuisance!
 Whether the cause is viral or bacterial, natural remedies work fast and are inexpensive.
-Some simple home treatments for pink eye include black tea, apple cider vinegar, and honey.
+The top natural remedies for pink eye include black tea, apple cider vinegar, and honey.

 Always treat both eyes with whichever remedy is chosen!

 Black tea bags are soothing and effective for infected eyes.
 Take two tea bags and place them in a coffee mug.
 Pour a two tablespoons of very hot water onto the tea bags.
 When the tea bags have cooled to about body temperature, squeeze the excess water out of the tea bags and hold one tea bag onto each closed eye for 2-5 minutes.
 Use this remedy 2-4 times a day.
 This is a convenient remedy to take to work.
 In a pinch, run hot water over a tea bag and apply for a minute for some instant relief during the day.

 Chamomile is a soothing herb that is of special value for eye infections.
 Chamomile tea bags can be used in the same manner as black tea (described above.)
 If loose chamomile is available, moisten the chamomile flowers with hot water.
 When the flowers have softened a bit and are a comfortable temperature, place them into a square of white paper towel and hold against the eye for 5 minutes.

 As with black tea, the chamomile is held against a closed eye!